ivy-llc/ivy/docs/tracer/tracer.rst

    is not from the said framework will not be correctly registered, this includes other frameworks code (such as NumPy statements inside a torch model) or python statements such as len().
-3. **Incorrectly cached parts of the graph**: There are certain cases where compilation can succeed but hide some cached parts of the graph which shouldn't really be cached.
+3. **Incorrectly cached parts of the graph**: There are certain cases where tracing can succeed but hide some cached parts of the graph which shouldn't really be cached.
    To check this, it's recommended to trace with a noise array of the same shape and then check if the output of the original function and the traced graph with another